-The PHA may not make any HAP payment to the owner for a contract unit during any period in which the unit does not comply with HQS.
-If the PHA determines that a contract unit does not comply with HQS, the PHA may exercise any of its remedies under the HAP contract, for any or all of the contract units.
-Available remedies include termination of housing assistance payments, abatement or reduction of housing assistance payments, reduction of contract units, and termination of the HAP contract.
+The PHA may not make any HAP payment to the owner for a contract unit during any period in which the unit does not comply with housing quality standards.
+If the PHA determines that a contract unit does not comply with housing quality standards, the PHA may exercise any of its remedies under the HAP contract, for any or all of the contract units.
+Available remedies include termination of housing assistance payments, abatement or withholding of housing assistance payments, reduction of contract units, and termination of the HAP contract.

-The PHA will abate and terminate PBV HAP contracts for noncompliance with HQS in accordance with the policies used in the tenant-based voucher program.
+The PHA will abate contracts for noncompliance with housing quality standards in accordance with the policies used in the tenant-based voucher program.
 These policies are contained in Section 8-II.G., Enforcing Owner Compliance.